vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

     cp /tmp/harbor-package/config/values.yaml harbor-data-values.yaml
     ```

-1. Set the mandatory passwords and secrets in the `harbor-data-values.yaml` file
+1. Set the mandatory passwords and secrets in the `harbor-data-values.yaml` file.

     ```bash
     bash /tmp/harbor-package/config/scripts/generate-passwords.sh harbor-data-values.yaml
     ```

-1. Edit the `harbor-data-values.yaml` file and configure the values for the following mandatory parameters.
+1. Edit the `harbor-data-values.yaml` file and configure the values for the following mandatory parameters:

       - namespace
       - port